sorbet/sorbet/website/docs/error-reference.md

 end
 ```

-While this code is correct, Sorbet cannot assert the state of `@lookup` didn’t
+While this code is correct, Sorbet cannot assume the state of `@lookup` didn’t
 change between the `key?` check and the `[]` read.
 To fix this, we can take
 advantage of flow-typing to make the whole method work without inline type
 annotations: